Champix, 1 mg 28 pcs

 Interaction

-Based on the pharmacological properties and clinical data, varenicline has no clinically significant drug interactions.
-No dose adjustment of varenicline or the drugs listed below is required when used concomitantly.
+Based on pharmacological properties and clinical data, varenicline does not have clinically significant drug interactions.
+No dose adjustment is required for varenicline or the drugs listed below when used concomitantly.

-In in vitro studies it has been shown that active secretion of varenicline through the kidneys is mediated by the human organic cation transporter (OCT2).
-No dose adjustment of varenicline is required when used concomitantly with OCT2 inhibitors. as no significant increase in systemic exposure to varenicline tartrate is expected.
+In vitro studies have shown that active renal secretion of varenicline is mediated by the human organic cation transporter (OCT2).
+When used concomitantly with OCT2 inhibitors, no dosage adjustment of varenicline is required. since a significant increase in systemic exposure to varenicline tartrate is not expected.
 In vitro studies indicate that varenicline does not alter the pharmacokinetics of drugs that are metabolized by cytochrome P450 isoenzymes.
-Since clearance of varenicline is metabolized by less than 10%, it is unlikely that substances affecting the activity of cytochrome P45o isoenzymes may affect the pharmacokinetics of varenicline, in connection with which no dose adjustment is required.
+Since varenicline clearance is less than 10% due to metabolism, it is unlikely that substances affecting the activity of cytochrome P45o isoenzymes could affect the pharmacokinetics of varenicline, and therefore no dosage adjustment is required.

 Varenicline at therapeutic concentrations does not inhibit renal protein transport in humans.
-Therefore, varenicline should not affect the pharmacokinetics of drugs whose clearance is due to renal secretion (in particular metformin – see below).
+Therefore, varenicline should not affect the pharmacokinetics of drugs that are cleared by renal secretion (in particular, metformin – see below).

 Metformin

 Varenicline does not affect the pharmacokinetics of metformin.
-Metformin does not cause changes in the pharmacokinetics of varenicline.
+Metformin does not change the pharmacokinetics of varenicline.

 Cimetidine

-Cimetidine causes a 29% increase in the AUC of varenicline by reducing its renal clearance.
-No dose adjustment is required in patients with normal renal function or in patients with mild to moderate renal impairment.
+Cimetidine causes an increase in the AUC of varenicline by 29% due to a decrease in its renal clearance.
+No dosage adjustment is required in patients with normal renal function or in patients with mild to moderate renal impairment.
 In patients with severe renal impairment, concomitant use of cimetidine and varenicline should be avoided.

 Digoxin

-Varenicline does not affect the pharmacokinetics of digoxin in equilibrium.
+Varenicline does not affect the pharmacokinetics of digoxin at steady state.

 Warfarin

-Varenicline does not alter the pharmacokinetics of warfarin and has no effect on prothrombin time (MHO).
-Cessation of smoking alone may alter warfarin pharmacokinetics.
+Varenicline does not change the pharmacokinetics of warfarin and does not affect prothrombin time (MHO).
+Smoking cessation itself may alter the pharmacokinetics of warfarin.

 Alcohol

-The data on concomitant use of varenicline and alcohol are limited.
-Increased toxic effects of alcohol have been reported during post-registration use of varenicline.
+Data on the concomitant use of varenicline and alcohol are limited.
+During post-marketing use of varenicline, cases of increased toxic effects of alcohol have been reported.
 A causal relationship between these cases and the use of varenicline has not been established.

 Bupropion